Core Module Information

 Type of Assessment Weighting % LOs covered Week due Length in Hours/Words Description

-Laboratory report 70 3~4~5 13 , WORDS= 2500 words This assessment will involve producing a laboratory report based on data collected during your practical classes.
+Laboratory report 60 3~4~5 Week 13 , WORDS= 2000-2500 words This assessment will involve producing a laboratory report based on data collected during your practical classes.
+You will complete the write-up of this report in pairs.

 Module subtotal: 100